Skip to Content

 Outdoor summer vacations are some of the easiest ones to plan with kids.
 Whether you’re at the beach, a lake house or a national park, the entertainment is built in to the destination.
 They’re relatively inexpensive and can be adapted for a wide age range.
 But in the age of climate change, Zika and widespread allergies and asthma, it’s important to keep your tots, kids and teens healthy in the outdoors.

-You can empower your kids to look after themselves by giving teaching them some essentials of outdoor safety and health and giving them good prevention tools.
+You can empower your kids to look after themselves by teaching them some essentials for outdoor safety, health and wellness and giving them good prevention tools.

 Here are my best tips for ensuring your young people stay healthy and protected, no matter where your outdoor travels take you.